dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 Each "send" action returns a map with one key : "RESULT", which has either "OK" or "KO" as a value.

+#### Return value

+Each send action returns a Map<String, Object>.
+The only member of the map is keyed by the string "RESULT".
+The value is "OK" or "KO".

 ## Full Example

 ### Thing configuration